tdwg/bdq/tg2/_build_review/templates/list/bdq/bdq_termlist-header.md

 ### 1.9 Key to Vocabulary Terms (normative)

-The terminology used to describe the terms in this vocabulary follows the TDWG [Standards Documentation Specification](https://github.com/tdwg/vocab/blob/master/sds/documentation-specification.md) (SDS).
+The terminology used to describe the terms in this vocabulary follows the TDWG [TDWG Standards Documentation Standard (SDS)](https://www.tdwg.org/standards/sds/) (SDS).
 Each term definition includes the original RDF definition, and may also provide a TDWG-specific interpretation from the SDS, as well as a definition tailored to this local context.

 {term_key}

 ## 2 Use of Terms (normative)

-In an RDF context, a reference to a term in the `bdqffdq:` namespace MUST use the Term IRI (e.g., 'http://rs.tdwg.org/bdq/bdqffdq/InformationElement') or Term Qualified name (e.g., `bdqffdq:InformationElement`).
+In an RDF context, a reference to a term in the `bdqffdq:` namespace MUST use the Term IRI (e.g., `http://rs.tdwg.org/bdq/bdqffdq/InformationElement`) or Term Qualified name (e.g., `bdqffdq:InformationElement`).
 In a non-RDF context in which resources may be used by software (e.g., a value in a spreadsheet or database table) the Controlled Value String (Local name, e.g., `InformationElement`) SHOULD be used.
 In a purely human context a label (e.g., `Information Element`) MAY be used.

-## 3 Term index (normative)
+## 3 Term index (non-normative)